Birds afterlife journey

 According to (Kristiansen 2018) the tri fingered symbol emerging from the sun (image 2 Fig.2) are the divine bird helpers.
 The swans in images 1, 3, 4 are water birds that help the sun as evidenced in images and texts from the later Bronze Age.
 The task of bringing the soul to the afterworld was especially crucial when one lost his life in battle, or in places without the possibility of a proper burial.
 This task was taken care of by the birds a fact known all over Europe and the Mediterranean from the beginning of the Iron Age as textual and iconographic evidence shows (Egeler 2009).

-This mythological sun travel with its helpers appears in numerous rockart in the Negev Desert.
-From the rockart patination color, they can be dated to Bronze time.
-Fig.3 is such an example, taken from the post image: It shows a falling horse with a rider without legs, which is a sign of death probably in a battle.
-The birds (tri fingered symbols) are taking the fallen hero soul into the afterlife journey with the sun.
+The mythological sun travel with its helpers appears in numerous rock art in the Negev Desert.
+From the rock art patination color, they can be dated to Bronze time.
+Fig.3, a portion taken from the post image, illustrates the idea.
+It shows a falling horse with a rider without legs, which is a sign of death probably in a battle.
+The birds (tri fingered symbols) are taking the fallen hero soul into the afterlife realm.

-Fig.4 is a rockart from the Negev Desert illustrating the entire process of the soul’s sun boat journey to the afterworld and back.
+Fig.4 a rock art from the Negev Desert that illustrates the entire soul’s sun boat journey process to the afterworld and back.

-The travel begins at night, on the right side, as the moon (symbol 1) indicates.
+The travel begins at night, on the right side, as the moon (symbol 1 blue) indicates.
 The large bird (symbol 4) with long legs and strong neck loads the sun boat with souls (the sticks figures in symbol 2).
-The boat travels in the afterworld and offloads the souls into what looks like an egg with an opening (symbol 3), which turns later into seeds (the dots in the egg left side).
-On the left side, we can see the sun boat (symbol 5) continues to travel back empty during the day as the sun (symbol 6) indicates.
-The souls in the egg turn to seeds and are waiting for rebirth.
+The boat travels to the afterworld, much above the sun and the moon, and offloads the souls into what looks like an egg with an opening (symbol 3), which turns later into seeds (the dots in the egg left side).
+On the left side, we can see the sun boat (symbol 5 yellowish) continues to travel back empty during the day as the sun (symbol 6 red) indicates.
+The souls in the egg turn to seeds and are waiting for a rebirth.
 At the egg bottom, you can see a detached stick figure with head and arms ( looking closely), which marks the culmination of the whole process with a newborn emerging from the egg.

 Storks bring children into the world

-This myth preserves the last glimpse of a life providing the soul the means to reach its final rest.
-The relatively high number of burials with birds symbol especially the wings, (Mannermaa (2007), show that the ability to fly was a central thought in burials that gave the soul the ability to ascend and reach the afterworld.
+This myth preserves the last glimpse of hope that provides the soul the means to reach its final rest.
+The relatively high number of burials with birds symbol especially the wings, (Mannermaa (2007), show that the ability to fly was a central thought in burials.
+It awarded the soul the ability to ascend and reach in peace its final destination.
 The emphasis on waterbirds indicates that underworld travel was part of this journey therefore in many cultures, waterbirds were associated with the afterlife journey (Chernetsov,1963).
 Similar idea echoes in rock art engraving illustrating the afterlife journey with large water birds.

 An ancient myth in European folklore tells that the stork brings newborn babies to new parents.
-This legend is very old but its origin is unknown.
-However, in Slavic myth, storks were thought to carry unborn souls from their paradise, called Vyraj, to Earth in spring and summer and is still retold in the simplified child story that “storks bring children into the world“.
+This legend is very old with unknown origin.
+However, in Slavic myth, storks were thought to carry unborn souls from paradise, called Vyraj, to Earth in spring and summer and is still retold in the simplified child story that “storks bring children into the world“.
 This may be the completion of the bird’s journey myth that is ending in a rebirth as believed by the ancients.